Stars (Hum song): Music video

 A music video was released in 1995 that featured the band performing the song in a darkened basement-like room, interspersed with footage of a man covered in tattoos interacting with candles, a mask, a wall clock and other ephemera.

-Legacy

 In the Beavis and Butt-head episode, "The Future of Beavis and Butt-head", the duo watch the video and change the channel after the extended chord early on, mistakenly thinking the song is over.

-The single is used in the 2008 video game Saints Row 2.

 Track listing

 The following songs are on the CD single: